thingsdb/ThingsDocs/v0/content/collection-api/refs.md

 Returns the reference count of a value.

-The count returned is generally one higher than you might expect, because it includes the (temporary) reference.
+Generally, the count returned is one higher than you might expect, because it includes the (temporary) reference.

 {{% notice info %}}